Mobile Gardening Ideas for Full Time RVers

 If the idea seems messy or if you're wondering if you would have to keep the door open all the time, maybe a shoe organizer herb garden could be hung on the outside of the RV and moved to the shower during transportation?

-Note: Many cheap shoe organizers are made with backing of that type of non-woven fabric reusable shopping bags are made from, which can break down over a summer of exposure to sunlight and water.
-Here's one made entirely of PVC plastic that might be more ideal for filling with wet soil if some drainage holes were poked in the bottom of each pocket.
+Note: Many cheap shoe organizers are made with non-woven fabric backing, which can break down over a summer of exposure to sunlight and water.
+Here’s one made entirely of PVC plastic that might be ideal for filling with wet soil if some drainage holes were poked in the bottom of each pocket.

 For the next few years I’ll keep working here in Washington.
 But, after that I’d like to travel this beautiful country and work on the go.